tindzk/MetaTime/manual/introduction.md

 [package value="pl.metastack.metatime.manual"]
 # Introduction
-MetaTime is a time formatting library for Scala and Scala.js.
+MetaTime is a type-safe library for working with times and dates in Scala and Scala.js.

 ## Installation
 Add the following dependencies to your build configuration: